Ryael/neon-shore/README.md

 ![neon shore](docs/screenshots/neon-shore.gif)

-neon shore is a B2C merchandise store belonging to my dear friend, an artist who goes by [expuella]().
+neon shore is a B2C merchandise store belonging to my dear friend, an artist who goes by [expuella](https://twitter.com/expuella).
 As it stands, it's just a prototype and proof of concept but there are plans to get this up and running the future.
 In the interest of privacy and safety, her real name will not be disclosed and she will instead be referred to solely by her alias.
 I've worked with expuella in the past and currently help her with business inquiries, as well as managing Pixiv and Weibo on her behalf.
-[Pixiv]() is an imageboard/gallery that's extremely popular in Japan, and [Weibo]() is a micro-blogging alternative to Twitter in China.
+[Pixiv](https://www.pixiv.net/en/users/41698746) is an imageboard/gallery that's extremely popular in Japan, and [Weibo](https://weibo.com/n/expuella) is a micro-blogging alternative to Twitter in China.
+I have recieved her explicit permission to use her works throughout this project and any additional queries can be sent to her e-mail: mangoodra@gmail.com.

 This is my fifth and final milestone project as part of Code Institute's Diploma in <strong>Software Development (E-commerce Applications)</strong>.

 Opening up a store is something we've spoken about in the past but have never done anything about due to how much time and effort it would require.
 This is not to mention maintenance and fulfilling orders without a dedicated staff.
 Having said that, this e-commerce project was the perfect opportunity to take this vision and begin working on it.

-Many artists have merchandise stores but they're often created using services such as [Shopify]() and full-on storefronts like [etsy]().
+Many artists have merchandise stores but they're often created using services such as [Shopify](https://www.shopify.com/) and full-on storefronts like [etsy](https://www.etsy.com/).
 These services take a percentage of the profits from the artist.
-[INPRNT]() is a very popular choice for artists to sell prints of their artwork as it handles the printing and shipping of the prints once the art is uploaded, however the profit split is a whopping 50:50.
+[INPRNT](https://www.inprnt.com/) is a very popular choice for artists to sell prints of their artwork as it handles the printing and shipping of the prints once the art is uploaded, however the profit split is a whopping 50:50.
 Expuella herself also uses INPRNT and has expressed her dissatisfaction.

 Knowing this, I decided to craft an e-commerce website around expuella's vision of "neon-shore", which is a name she chose for the business side of things when she was much younger and it has stuck with her since.
 Neon-shore speaks of expuella's love for tropical settings, beaches in particular, in combination with a neon colour palette.
 As such, I wanted the design and UI of this website to represent that, hence I asked expuella to work with me as my client and provide input on my designs and decisions.